stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Use Virtual Environments for Development

-The [virtual environments](https://docs.python.org/3/tutorial/venv.html) feature enables you to define separate sets of packages for each Python project, so that the packages for a project do not conflict with any other Python packages on the system.
+The [virtual environments](https://docs.python.org/3/tutorial/venv.html) feature enables you to define one or more separate sets of packages for each Python project, and switch between them.
+This ensures that a set of  packages that you use for working with a project do not conflict with any other Python packages on the system.
 Always use Python virtual environments for your projects.

 Several tools automate creating and switching between virtual environments.
 The [mise](https://mise.jdx.dev) version manager includes [support for virtual environments](https://mise.jdx.dev/lang/python.html#automatic-virtualenv-activation).
 The [pyenv](https://github.com/pyenv/pyenv) version manager supports virtual environments with the [virtualenv plugin](https://github.com/pyenv/pyenv-virtualenv).
 If you use a tool like [PDM](https://pdm-project.org) or [Hatch](https://hatch.pypa.io) to develop your projects, these also manage Python virtual environments for you.

 You can set up and use virtual environments with _venv_, which is part of the Python standard library, but this is a manual process.

-### Use requirements.txt Files to Install Packages Into Environments
+### Use Requirements Files to Install Packages Into Environments

 Avoid using _pip_ commands to install individual packages into virtual environments.
-If you use [PDM](https://pdm-project.org) or [Hatch](https://hatch.pypa.io), they manage the virtual environments for you.
+If you use [PDM](https://pdm-project.org) or [Hatch](https://hatch.pypa.io), they can manage the contents of virtual environments for development and testing projects.

-For other cases, use a _requirements.txt_ file.
+For other cases, use [requirements files](https://pip.pypa.io/en/stable/reference/requirements-file-format/).
 A requirements file specifies the exact version and hash of each required package.
-If you do not already have a tool to create requirements files, use the _pip-compile_ utility that is provided by [pip-tools](https://github.com/jazzband/pip-tools/).
+PDM and [uv](https://github.com/astral-sh/uv) include features to create requirements files.
+If you do not already have a tool to create requirements files, use the [pip-compile](https://pip-tools.readthedocs.io/en/stable/cli/pip-compile/) utility that is provided by [pip-tools](https://pip-tools.readthedocs.io/en/stable/).

 You must set the _generate-hashes_ option for the _pip-compile_ and _uv_ utilities to generate _requirements.txt_ files that include hashes.
 To ensure that this option is set, add it to the _pyproject.toml_ file for the project: